 One thing that has already been affecting everyone this year is the inauguration of President Donald Trump.
 Most of the country has accepted the fact that he is our president; however, citizens aren’t sitting back and waiting to see what happens.
-On Trump’s rst full day in of ce, an estimated 2.5 million people united together at women’s marches in the nation’s capital and cities around the world.
+On Trump’s rst full day in office, an estimated 2.5 million people united together at women’s marches in the nation’s capital and cities around the world.

-Many are already infuriated that pages on the of cial White House website, whitehouse.gov, have been disappearing.
+Many are already infuriated that pages on the official White House website, whitehouse.gov, have been disappearing.
 Some of the pages include those on climate change, civil rights, health care and LGBT rights.
 It is important that America does not move backwards on these issues and citizens have a greater responsibility now than ever to be informed.

 A lot of people have strong views for or against Obamacare with many believing Obamacare is better than the Affordable Care Act (ACA) and vice versa.
 “Jimmy Kimmel Live” recreated a 2013-segment where he asked people on the street which they preferred.
 Four years and a lot of media coverage later, people do not realize Obamacare is the nickname for ACA.

 While funny, the video is also horrifying, specifically because the reason most people gave for not liking Obamacare was because they don’t like Obama.
 So let’s concentrate on the facts.
 We can’t believe every word and fear Trump puts inside our heads because we like him and we can’t dismiss every word he says because we don’t like him.
 The most important thing is to continue to educate yourself on important issues.